Clinical-Genomics/trailblazer/README.md

 ### Monitor the progress of analysis workflows submitted to SLURM

 Trailblazer is a tool that aims to provide:
-- Monitoring of processes requiring submission to a workflow manager
+- Monitoring of processes that require submission to a workflow manager
-- Display metadata for each analysis in webinterface
+- Display metadata for each analysis within a web based user interface

 [Here][Trailblazer-UI] you can find a simple web UI for Trailblazer that helps you keep track of the status of multiple runs

 ## Installation

-Trailblazer written in Python 3.7+ and is available on the [Python Package Index][pypi] (PyPI).
+Trailblazer is written in Python 3.7+ and is available on the [Python Package Index][pypi] (PyPI).

 ```bash
 pip install trailblazer